Anthropological theory from its beginnings in 19th century through recent developments into the 20th century. Junior or senior standing.

 This course can be applied towards:

-ANTH 100 (Introduction to Cultural Anthropology) or ANTH 200 (Cultures and the Global System); ANTH 120 (Human Origins and Variation); ANTH 121 (Human Origins and Variation Laboratory); ANTH 140 (Introduction to Prehistory); senior status.
+ANTH 100 (Introductory Cultural Anthropology) or ANTH 200 (Cultures and the Global System); ANTH 120 (Human Origins and Variation); ANTH 121 (Human Origins and Variation Laboratory); ANTH 140 (Introduction to Prehistory).

 Textbook and Materials